FaisonZ/Bson/notes/post-thoughts.md

 Small as it is, it's still an improvement!
 And either way, it feels good to not include bits that aren't needed.

-I'll fix the tests later though.
+The spec is updated now, but I'll fix the tests later.